Floodlight Installation Guide - 10 Steps

 Step 1: Choose the Location:

-Begin by determining the ideal location for your flood light install.
+Begin by determining the ideal location for your outdoor flood light installation.
 Typically, these lights find their home high up on exterior or garage walls, nestled in a corner, or perched close to the garage ceiling.
 They typically work best near entrances and garage doors since those areas see a lot of foot traffic.

 To pinpoint the ideal location for your floodlight, consider the areas that most need a security boost.
 Think about the dark corners that could use a bit more visibility or entrances that should be well-lit to welcome guests.
 Your aim should be to cover the most ground with the least number of lights without compromising on brightness and effectiveness.